lakkatv/lakka-website/partials/step-5-bpi.md

 Follow the following steps:

-1. Put the SD card in the Banana Pi
+1. Insert a SD card in the Banana Pi
-2. Put an HDMI wire between your Banana Pi and your TV
+2. Connect a HDMI wire from your Banana Pi to your TV
-3. Light your TV screen
+3. Power on your TV screen
-4. Plug an ethernet wire (optional)
+4. Plug in an ethernet wire (optional)
-5. Plug one of the supported joypads in one of the Banana Pi USB ports
+5. Plug in a supported joypads into one of the USB ports on the Banana Pi
-6. Plug the power supply of the Banana Pi
+6. Plug in the power supply of the Banana Pi

 You should see our splash screen: